snandasena/traffic-sign-classifier/README.md

 #### Pre-process the dataset

-Grayscle and normalization techniques were used to pre-process image data for image processing pipline.
+Grayscale and normalization techniques were used to pre-process image data for the image processing pipeline.
-For grayscalling following snipets was used.
+For grayscale following snippets were used.

 ```python
 # Graysscale the images - train set